JNRowe/jnrbase/README.rst

 |travis| |coveralls| |pypi| |readthedocs|

-``jnrbase`` is a collection of common utility libraries that are used in various Open Source projects that I (JNRowe_) work on.
+``jnrbase`` is a collection of common utility libraries that are used in the Python projects that I (JNRowe_) work on.
 Feel free to use it — and perhaps improve it — in your projects!

 ``jnrbase`` is released under the `GPL v3`_ license.